 A side note: Whoever finishes fifth, and possibly sixth (it’s complicated) in the Premier League also gets into “the European places,” but that is for a smaller tournament called the UEFA Europa League.
 And now even a seventh team is also eligible for a European tournament, as the Europa Conference League started for the 2021-22 season.

 Another quick side note: Every one of the seven regions (like UEFA) all over the world have some version of this competition.
 In the North and Central America region, it’s the CONCACAF (don’t ask) Champions League.
 In South America, it’s the Copa Libertadores.
 Africa also has a Champions League.
 And all the winners play each other in a thing called the Club World Cup, which no one really cares about unless they are in it.

-For the 2020-21 season, the usual four English teams are in the Championship League: Liverpool, Manchester City, Manchester United and Chelsea.
+For the 2020-21 season, the usual four English teams will start out in the Champions League: Manchester City, Manchester United, Liverpool and Chelsea.
 Here’s the schedule for that competition.
-Man U dropped down into the Europa League, though, after finishing third in their Champions League group.

 Previous European Competitions

 Who was the last English team to win the Champions League?
 Chelsea in 2021, who defeated Man City in the all-English final.
-In fact, in 2021’s two European competitions, four English teams — Tottenham Hotspur, Manchester City, Liverpool and Manchester United — made up three of the four finalists (Man U fell to La Liga’s Villarreal on PKs in the Europa League finals).
+In fact, in 2021’s two European competitions, three English teams — Chelsea, Manchester City and Manchester United — made up three of the four finalists (Man U fell to La Liga’s Villarreal on PKs in the Europa League finals).

-So as the 2020-21 Premier League season winds down, you may notice there are in fact three leagues going on, just within the Premier League:
+So as action in the Premier League takes place, you may notice there are in fact three leagues going on, just within the Premier League:

 - Who is going to win the league?